spacing spacing spacing

 Techniques

-I have been well trained in psychotherapy and psychoanalysis, and so in the work of psychological and spiritual healing I use the same techniques for understanding the unconscious that I use in psychotherapy.
-Because unconscious conflicts can often result in spiritual stagnation, working to understand unconscious motivation can be a large part of the healing work.
+I have been well trained in psychotherapy and psychoanalysis, and so in the work of psychological and spiritual healing I use these techniques for understanding the unconscious.
+Because unconscious conflicts can often result in spiritual stagnation, the psychoanalytic work of understanding unconscious motivation can be a large part of the healing work.
 But in psychological and spiritual healing the resolution of such conflicts is directed toward ever greater trust in God, not just toward the specific relief of psychiatric symptoms.
 Nevertheless, as trust in God grows, psychiatric symptoms will abate.

 Putting It Into Practice

-Therefore, in the form of healing I practice, and as I describe on this website, you can be guided—through the sacraments, vocal and mental prayer, fasting, study, and the insight resulting from the psychotherapeutic relationship—into understanding the roots of your unconscious conflicts; you can learn to identify the events of life that have wounded you and to understand the emotions surrounding those events.
+Therefore, in the form of psychoanalytic healing I practice, and as I describe on this website, you can be guided—through the sacraments, vocal and mental prayer, fasting, study, and the insight resulting from the psychotherapeutic relationship—into understanding the roots of your unconscious conflicts.
+Then you can learn to identify the events of life that have wounded you and to understand the emotions surrounding those events.

 That is, it’s not enough just to “know” intellectually what occurred—it is important to feel the pain and then be able to identify and “name” the emotions associated with your pain.